-- Social Sciences: 15 credits chosen from at least two disciplines, with no more than 9 credits from one discipline. - A complete sequence with a minimum of 9 credit hours from the approved sequences in social sciences. - Six credits chosen from the approved sequences or approved distribution lists for social sciences.
+- 2. Social Sciences: 15 credits chosen from at least two disciplines, with no more than nine credits from one discipline. - a.
+A complete sequence with a minimum of nine credit hours from the approved sequences in social sciences. - b.
+Six credits chosen from the approved sequences or approved distribution lists for social sciences.